marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

 - #gbIsRunning - A global `bool` that all of the worker threads watch

-- Helper macros for checking the result of function calls (both to Win32 and internal calls)
+- (NEEDS UPDATING) Helper macros for checking the result of function calls (both to Win32 and internal calls)
   - #RETURN_FATAL is called when a `CHECK_` macro fails, it:
     - Sets #giApplicationReturnValue to #EXIT_FAILURE